 Every primary school is required to deliver statutory relationships education and health education.
 The delivery of the relationships education and of health education coincide with one another and will be delivered as part of the school's PSHE curriculum.
 For the purpose of this policy:

-- "Relationships education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online. - "Health education" is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices. - "Sex education" is defined as teaching pupils about developing healthy sexuality, and will cover issues, beyond those covered in the science and health curricula, that will be determined in response to the needs of the relevant cohort.
+- "Relationships education" is defined as teaching pupils about healthy, respectful relationships, focussing on family and friendships, in all contexts, including online. - "Health education" is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices. - "Sex education" is defined as teaching pupils about puberty and human reproduction, and will cover issues, beyond those covered in the science and health curricula, that will be determined in response to the needs of the relevant cohort.

-The relationships and health curriculum takes into account the views of teachers, pupils and parents.
 The school has organised a curriculum that is appropriate for the age and developmental stages of pupils within each year group.
 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.